oceanprotocol/pdr-backend/READMEs/get-rose-on-sapphire.md

 ## 3. Transfer ROSE from Oasis wallet to Sapphire

 "ParaTimes" are subnets in the Oasis chain ecosystem.
 Sapphire is a ParaTime.
-Saphire is EVM-compatible, which means that it uses EVM wallets.
+Sapphire is EVM-compatible, which means that it supports EVM accounts.
+In fact, each Sapphire account is a pair of (EVM account, Oasis-native accounts).

-(EVM = Ethereum Virtual Machine.
+About "EVM" accounts: EVM = Ethereum Virtual Machine.
 EVM-compatible means that it runs Ethereum-style contracts.
-EVM accounts = Ethereum-style accounts, including an address that starts with "0x" and support for ERC20 tokens.)
+EVM accounts = Ethereum-style accounts, including an address that starts with "0x" and support for ERC20 tokens.

+Whereas EVM wallets start with "0x", Oasis-native wallets start with "oasis".
+Therefore it's easy to distinguish them.

+**Prepare EVM account**
-As a pre-requisite, ensure that you have an EVM account ready for use in Sapphire.
-Eg in the Oasis wallet extension, do an "Import Ethereum Account".
-Specify Sapphire ParaTime as appropriate.
+Let's make sure you have EVM account ready for use in Sapphire.
+That is, you have an EVM address, and you know its private key.

+Optionally, you can import it into the Oasis wallet extension, such that you can check its balances before and after.
+To do so, in the extension:
+1. Click "Import" button
+2. Select "Ethereum-compatible Private Key"
+3. Enter account name (this can be arbitrary).
+Click ok
+4. Now you will see your new account listed with other accounts, in the "Ethereum-compatible Account" subsetion

-To transfer the ROSE to your (EVM) Sapphire account, using the Oasis wallet extension:
+**Transfer the ROSE to your (EVM) Sapphire account, using the Oasis wallet extension:**
 1. Go to the "ParaTimes" section
 2. In the "Sapphire" box, click on "To ParaTime"
 3. In the "Amount" field, specify the # ROSE; in the "To" field, enter your EVM account address (0x...).
 4. Click "Next".
 Click to confirm.
-5. The wallet will show an animation.
-After a few sections, it will say "submitted".
-Then it will say "Successful" and share tx details.
-To further verify: click on "View transactions through explorer"
+5. The wallet will show an animation; then it will say "submitted"; then it will say "Successful" and share tx details.
+To further verify: click on "View transactions through explorer".
+Note that the "to" address is the Oasis-native address, not the EVM one; that's fine.

 The official Oasis guide has details: [How to Transfer ROSE into a ParaTime](https://docs.oasis.io/general/manage-tokens/how-to-transfer-rose-into-paratime)